How To Choose Best Type of Utility Knife

 1).
 Lightweight, Comfortable Handle

 Awkward or uncomfortable tools can make for an equally clumsy and awkward work experience.
 Also, repeated work with a utility knife that doesn’t sit well in your hand – can lead to potential muscle strain over time.
-That’s why it’s so crucial to look for a tool that feels comfortable to hold.

-Consider buying a practical utility knife with a handle composed of glass-filled nylon.
-It’s pretty durable, with excellent tensile strength compared to standard nylon.
 You’ll have a handle built to last and save you money in the long run.
 Additionally, it’s surprisingly lightweight and sits comfortably in your hand.

 2).
 “Tool-Free” Blade Change

 Utility Blade changes should be seamless and quick.
-You don’t want to use extra, unnecessary tools to change the blade on your utility knife, as it cuts into your productivity.
-Consider purchasing a Tool Free utility knife that doesn’t need a screwdriver to replace dull utility blades.
+You don’t want to use extra, unnecessary tools to change the blade on your utility knife, as this can reduce your productivity.

 3).
 Use a Longer Utility Blade